How Football Was Changed Forever

 That gang of five included Everton Life President, Sir Philip Carter, and their brainchild was the Premier League – the world’s most lucrative association football competition.

-Yet with the 2011/12 season bringing the 20th anniversary of its advent, and also providing a moment to reflect, few could have predicted at its inception how the seeds sown could have germinated and flourished so brilliantly.
+Yet, at the very outset, few could have predicted how the seeds sown could have germinated and flourished so brilliantly.

-“Looking back it grew faster, so much faster than you would expect in a situation like that,” said Sir Philip, recalling the past two decades.
+“Looking back it grew faster, so much faster than you would expect in a situation like that,” said Sir Philip reflecting on the league's success.

 “The way in which TV money would eventually come to fund football was not realised or understood.
 I don’t think anyone really anticipated how it would grow and grow and grow.”